discord-extensions-archived/CSS-Snippets/README.md

-# CSS Snippets for Powercord
+# CSS Snippets for Powercord / BetterDiscord
-These are some unoriginal, random CSS snippets I threw together for importing into themes.
-If you wanna use these in any themes that you're making, go ahead.
-But be warned that nothing is coded to look pretty or be the best possible way to be coded, they're only intended to work as is.
+These are some random CSS snippets I decided to throw together for either importing into themes or just using as is.
+If you wanna use these for themes, feel free to.
+Also note that these probably aren't coded the best way that they could be coded, they're only intended to work as is.
+These should work on both Powercord and BetterDiscord

 ## More Rounded Borders
 Make borders that are some-what rounded more rounded.